A Comparative Study of the Effects of

 This project is currently funded by the National Science Foundation (Award Numbers 0850824 and 0851136).
 To read about this study as well as other NSF funded projects on terrorism, click here.

-The broader project has received important support from numerous sources, including but not limited to the following: the Latin American Public Opinion Project (LAPOP) at Vanderbilt University; Fletcher Jones grants and general support from the School of Politics & Economics at Claremont Graduate University; the Institute for Governmental Affairs and the Department of Political Science at the University of California-Davis; and, a grant from the University of California Institute on Global Conflict and Cooperation.
+The broader project has received important support from numerous sources, including but not limited to the following: the Latin American Public Opinion Project (LAPOP) at Vanderbilt University; Fletcher Jones grants and general support from the Division of Politics & Economics at Claremont Graduate University; the Institute for Governmental Affairs and the Department of Political Science at the University of California-Davis; and, a grant from the University of California Institute on Global Conflict and Cooperation.